BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

 So now it's time to test out the model.
-The URL to your app will be [https://your-app-name.herokuapp.com](https://your-app-name.herokuapp.com), where your-app-name is whatever name you gave your Heroku app.
+The URL to your app will be [https://your-app-name.herokuapp.com](https://your-app-name.herokuapp.com), where <i>your-app-name</i> is whatever name you gave your Heroku app.
 To test out the URL, I'm going to use an app [Insomnia](https://insomnia.rest/), which will allow us to send POST requests to our deployed model.
 Download and install Insomnia to your computer following the steps on the page.

 <br />